Stefan0712/fitness-app/README.md

 A live version can be accessed here [EasyFit Live Preview](https://stefan0712.github.io/fitness-app/).
 It can be run in the browser, but for the best experience I recommend installing it locally or using the fullscreen mode.

 ### Local version
-*If you use this on a big screen, please use the **Developer Tools** simulate a mobile device.* There is **no desktop mode** for this app for now so it will not work and looks as expected.
+*If you’re using a large screen, please use Developer Tools to simulate a mobile device.* There is **no desktop mode** for this app for now so it will not work and looks as expected.

 **Prerequisites**
 * Node.js